Lyalpha/hotpants/README.md

 Addiionally:
 * `-sconv` and `-gd` arguments have been removed.
 (So too has `-pca`, but this didn't work anyway.)
 * The `extractkern` module has been removed.
+* The `-mim` option can be used to ouput the mask as an HDU layer to the output difference file.